Outsourcing Control requires Control Complexity: Results

-Now, we discuss the results for the PWM agents that do not have to learn their world models.
-These are the agents with a direct access to their empirical world models.
-The best approx. $33\%$ of the PWM agents are the ones with a success rate above $61,5\%$, which we term the successful PWM agents.
-Hence, the PWM agents perform overall much better than the\natuural agents, for which the best third only performs better than $16.8\%$.
-We depict the Integrated Information, sensory information, control and effective information integration for the successful PWM agents in Figure \ref{GeniusAgents}.
+Now, we discuss the results for the \PWM agents that do not have to learn their world models, since they have direct access to the sampled ideal world models.
+The best approx. $33\%$ of the \PWM agents are the ones with a success rate above $61,5\%$, which we term the successful \PWM agents.
+Hence, the \PWM agents perform overall much better than the \LWM agents, for which the best third only performs better than $16.8\%$.
+We depict the Integrated Information, sensory information, control, effective information integration and Morphological Computation for the successful \PWM agents in the first three rows of Figure \ref{fig:11}.

 The controller complexity, given here solely by the Integrated Information value due to the lack of an internal world model, seems to not change after the first few initial steps.
-In \cite{Langer2021} we discuss that the importance of the controller complexity additionally depends on the sensory information and the control.
-While the sensory information increases with the sensor length, we can see the reason for the behavior of the Integrated Information in the results for control, $\Psi_C$.
-After the first steps this measure is very close to 0, with an average value of $0.0021$ at the 20$\,$000th step.
+In \citep{Langer2021} we discuss that the importance of the controller complexity additionally depends on the sensory information and the control.
+While the sensory information increases with the sensor length, we can see the reason for the behavior of the Integrated Information in the results of $\Psi_C$, the measure for control.
+After the first steps this measure is very close to 0 with an average value of $0.0021$ at the 20$\,$000th step.
 If $\Psi_C = 0$, then the controller has no influence on the behavior of the agent at all.
 It is easy to check that in this case the information flow in the controller is not changed by the em-algorithm anymore, since the controller has no influence on whether the agent is successful or not.
-This only holds for the PWM agents, because we apply the original em-algorithm here, not the modified one.
+This only holds for the \PWM agents, because we apply the original em-algorithm here, not the modified one.

-The effective information integration, on the top right of Figure \ref{GeniusAgents}, summarizes the behavior of the other three measures.
-This has a value close to zero which shows that the brain complexity is nearly irrelevant for the behavior of the agent in this case.
+The effective information integration, depicted in the second row and first column of Figure \ref{fig:11}, summarizes the behavior of the other three measures.
+This has a value close to zero which shows that the controller complexity is nearly irrelevant for the behavior of the agent in this case.

-Hence, for the PWM agents a complex controller is not needed in order to learn to perform a task.
-In fact, PWM agents without the ability to integrate information perform only slightly worse than complete ones, more precisely, the split PWM agents have an average success rate of 33.69$\%$ compared to $33.83\%$ in the complete case.
+Hence, for the \PWM agents a complex controller is not needed in order to learn to perform a task.
+In fact, split \PWM agents, without the ability to integrate information, perform only slightly worse than complete ones.
+More precisely, the split \PWM agents have an average success rate of $33.69\%$ compared to $33.83\%$ in the complete case.